GPT’s Top 10 Gambit Recommendations for Modern Chess Players

 Check neural network (LC0) evaluations

-Know the Critical Lines
+- Know the Critical Lines

 Every gambit has engine-refuted variations

-Psychological Factors
+- Psychological Factors

-Gambits work best in faster time controls
+Gambits are most effective in quick time controls

 The Future of Gambits